californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Included in a California Criminal Court Record?

 Most cases end with a plea bargain.
-If a plea bargain is reached between the defendant and the prosecutor, the court record will reflect the terms of the agreement as well as a description of the charges that the defendant has pleaded guilty to.
-For cases that eventually make it to trial, the evidence and exhibits provided by the prosecutor or defendant become part of the final criminal court record.
+If a plea bargain is reached between the defendant and the prosecutor, the court record will typically reflect the terms of the agreement as well as a description of the charges that the defendant has pleaded guilty to.
+For cases that eventually make it to trial, the evidence and exhibits provided by the prosecutor or defendant generally become part of the final criminal court record.
 If a verdict is reached, the court record will include whatever vote the jury reached in regard to the party’s guilt.
 After sentencing, the details of the sentence are filed as part of the record.
 Court records may also include sentencing transcripts.

 To provide a more comprehensive view of a defendant’s legal background or criminal history, criminal court records sometimes contain details of their other interactions with the criminal justice system.
 California warrants, criminal charges, California arrest records, convictions and sentences, civil penalties, writs, summons, subpoenas, and other documents may be included within a criminal court record.
 However, these may be excluded if they have no relevance to the associated proceeding.